fipro78/monolith-single_deployment/README.md

 The folder *vscode-extension* contains a simple extension for VS Code to show the integration of a REST service.
 It is configured to use the services published via the Remote Service application of the *service-application*.

+The folder _theia-customization_ a **Theia Extension** that modifies the default layout of the application by adding a header banner.
+The folder _theia-app_ contains the project to build a **Theia Application** that contains the VSCode Extension and the Theia Extension.

 ## Build & Run the example

 The following section describes the process for building and running the example.